dgrimm84/nosql-challenge/README.md

 # filename: NoSQL_setup_starter.ipynb
 ## <ins>Part 1: Database and Jupyter Notebook Set Up</ins></br>
 > - I used the terminal to import the establishments.json file from the repository Resources folder with the command ***"mongoimport --type json -d uk_food -c establishments --drop --jsonArray establishments.json"*** to be used as the dataset<br>
+> > - The "--type" json command ensures that the code knows what the format of the file I am importing is so it loads correctly<br>
+> > - The "-d uk_food" command creates a database named uk_food with the data from the json file stored within it<br>
+> > - The "-c establishments" command creates a collection called establishments which contains the data from the json file we imported<br>
+> > - The "--drop --jsonArray establishments.json" command ensures that if there is an existing loaded collection named establishments, it is removed from the database so as not to create duplicate data or corrupt the collection<br>
 > - I then created the uk_food database and establishments collection from this data and assigned them to Python variables to analyze the data
 > - I used the find_one function to make sure the data loaded correctly and then assigned the collection to a varaible<br>